justinmoon/moq-demos/demos/map-coordinates/README.md

 - Move with WASD or arrow keys once logged in.
 - Adjust the relay endpoint by setting `VITE_RELAY_URL` (defaults to `http://localhost:4443/anon`).
 - After login the **Voice** box unlocks—toggle *Enable Microphone* to stream live audio or *Play Test Tone* to publish a synthetic signal for solo testing.
 Use headphones if you enable local monitoring.
+- Two voice “rooms” are marked on the floor.
+You can only hear players standing inside the same highlighted rectangle.

 ## Recipes